davide-casiraghi/ci-global-calendar/README.md

 - Advertising the project in whatever Contact Improvisation contexts you travel through
 - Using this website and recommending it to your students and partners

+# Contribute as web developer
+The project is developed with the PHP framework **Laravel 5.7**

 # How to install
 Once you have cloned the branch run: